 First, it is stated in relation to distributive justice that “plans for direct or indirect benefit sharing in all types of research with participants, donors of biological materials or data should be included in the study, especially if there is a potential for commercialization.
 This should be decided a priori, in consultation with the stakeholders, and reviewed by the Ethics Committee (EC)” (2.4.4).
-Interestingly, the “post-trial access of research benefits to participants and their communities” (that is a specific way to implement benefit sharing) is mentioned elsewhere as an example of contemporary ethical issues under debate in biomedical and health research (3.1.2).
+This reflects the approach of the guidelines of 2006 (“The research protocol should outline the benefits that persons / communities /countries participating in such research should experience as a result of their participation”).
+Interestingly, the “post-trial access of research benefits to participants and their communities” (that is a specific way to implement benefit sharing) is mentioned elsewhere as an example of contemporary ethical issues under debate in biomedical and health research (3.1.2), even if it was already extensively present in the previous version.

-Second, it is stated in “post research access and benefit sharing” that benefit sharing should be modulated at three different levels: “the benefits accruing from research should be made accessible to individuals, communities and populations whenever relevant” (2.11).
-Some concrete suggestions are provided on how the principle may be translated into practice: “sometimes, more than the benefit to the individual participant, the community may be given benefit in an indirect way, by improving their living conditions, establishing counselling centres, clinics or schools, and providing education on good health practices” (2.11).
-A fourth level for benefit sharing appears when it comes to “collaborative research”, “international collaboration in biomedical and health research”, and “research undertaken with assistance and/or collaboration from international organizations”, where scientific benefits should be fairly shared with local researchers: “the participating centres should function as partners with the collaborator(s) and sponsor(s) in terms of ownership of samples and data, analysis, dissemination, publication and intellectual property rights (IPR) as appropriate.
+Second, it is stated in “post research access and benefit sharing” that benefit sharing should be modulated at different levels: “the benefits accruing from research should be made accessible to individuals, communities and populations whenever relevant” (2.11).
+Some concrete suggestions are provided on how the principle may be translated into practice, which were already present in the guidelines of 2006: “sometimes, more than the benefit to the individual participant, the community may be given benefit in an indirect way, by improving their living conditions, establishing counselling centres, clinics or schools, and providing education on good health practices” (2.11).

+Third, a further level for benefit sharing appears, like in the previous guidelines, when it comes to “collaborative research”, “international collaboration in biomedical and health research”, and “research undertaken with assistance and/or collaboration from international organizations”, where scientific benefits should be fairly shared with local researchers: “the participating centres should function as partners with the collaborator(s) and sponsor(s) in terms of ownership of samples and data, analysis, dissemination, publication and intellectual property rights (IPR) as appropriate.
 There must be free flow of knowledge and capacity at bilateral/multilateral levels” (3.8.1.); “Indian participating centres should function as partners with the collaborator(s) and sponsor(s) in terms of ownership of samples and data, analysis, dissemination, publication and IPR related to research in India, as may be considered appropriate” (3.8.3); and “researchers and EC members should be trained to understand and recognize ethical perspectives that reflect India’s best interests”(3.8.3).
 Noteworthy, the need of “an ethical framework based on equality and equity” to guide such collaborations is due to the “different levels of development in terms of infrastructure, expertise, social and cultural perceptions, laws relating to IPR, ethical review procedures, etc.” (3.8.3)